 We feel technology’s absence (or malfunction) more poignantly than its presence.
 Our world is digital, and we expect technology to work for us, seamlessly.
 Most of the time it does.
 Our smart phones carry all the data needed (and more) to be productive all day long—from word processing tools to calendars, home energy notifications to transportation options, and food delivery services to weather forecasts.
-But it’s when technology doesn’t work for us that we feel its absence the most.
-Waiting to pay cash at a toll booth because electronic receivers weren’t installed on the highway.
-Visiting the downtown courthouse for a public record you know should have been available online.
-Watching conference call technology fail again.
+When technology doesn’t work for us on-demand, we feel its absence the most: waiting to pay cash at a toll booth because electronic receivers weren’t installed on the highway; visiting the downtown courthouse for a public record that should have been available online; watching conference call technology fail again.

 That’s why organizations have to invest in technology that serves employees and consumers alike in ways we expect.
-Clouds, mobile apps, and Stuff-as-a-Service require new types of storage, analytics, automation, and management.
-One innovation leads to another; new technology leads to process improvements which lead to better products and services.
-Then customers demand even more improvements because they’ve grown accustomed to certain experiences in our daily lives.
+Cloud computing, mobile apps, and Stuff-as-a-Service require new types of storage, data analytics, automation, and management.
+One innovation leads to another; new technology leads to process improvements which lead to new opportunities for new products, services, and customer experience.
+Then, users desire even more improvements because customer expectations have shifted to include certain experiences in their daily lives.

 Think about it like this:

 - Products, like paper-based records in file cabinets, have become bits and bytes in containers on a cloud; even the file cabinet itself is abstracted and software-defined.

 - Services like hotel experiences and rental cars have been replaced with completely new business models of renting spare rooms and drivers summoned by your smartphone.